 M&A, and internal investigations.
 He is the author of numerous articles and guides, and is admitted as an expert to the SIX Swiss Exchange for Listing Purposes.
-He is also a board member of several listed and private companies, including the Swiss National Bank, and is the chair of the supervisory board of the Pictet Group.
+He is also a board member of several listed and private companies, including the Pictet Group, of which he is the chair of the supervisory board.